khaledHamidi/portfolio/content/authors/admin/_index.md

     url: https://shamuniversity.com/

 # Short bio (displayed in user profile at end of posts)
-bio: As a mechatronics engineer, I have a deep passion for technology and problem-solving.
-In my work, I combine my strong programming skills with hands-on research and a keen analytical mind.
-I take pride in exploring innovative solutions and pushing the boundaries of what's possible.
+bio: Recent Mechatronics Engineering graduate with a strong foundation in programming, modeling, and robotics.
+Certified in multiple technical areas, I have successfully contributed to developing innovative solutions for engineering challenges through academic projects and internships.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.